4.29pm

 27 December 2012

 I think yonks is a Britishism.
-I use it now and then.
+I use it Now And Then .
 See also: “I haven’t seen it in donkey’s years.”
 I’ve no idea of the etymology of that one.

 The following people thank Joe for this post:

 BeatlebugCan buy me love!
-Please consider using these links to support the Beatles Bible: Amazon | iTunes
+Please consider supporting the Beatles Bible on Amazon

 Or buy my paperback/ebook!
 Riding So High – The Beatles and Drugs